LISLE C. CARTER JR., 83

-Lisle Carleton Carter Jr. was born in New York City on Nov.
-18, 1925, and spent most of his childhood in Barbados.
+Lisle Carleton Carter Jr. was born in New York on Nov.
+18, 1925, and spent much of his childhood in Barbados.
 His father was a dentist and his mother was a lawyer.
-He graduated from Dartmouth College in New Hampshire, then served in the Army for two years before receiving a law degree from St. John's University in New York.
+He graduated in 1945 from Dartmouth College in New Hampshire, then served in the Army before receiving a law degree in 1950 from St. John's University in New York.

 He was executive director of the Washington Urban League in the mid-1950s.
 He worked for the National Urban League in New York before entering government in 1961 as a deputy assistant secretary at HEW.
 He became an assistant director of the Office of Economic Opportunity, which administered anti-poverty programs, and in 1966 rose to assistant secretary of HEW, where he oversaw a variety of welfare programs and coordinated the department's efforts in the Model Cities urban renewal program.